-Excel vs Google Sheets for Dashboards: Which Should You Use?
+Excel vs Google Sheets for Dashboards

 "Should we build our dashboard in Excel or Google Sheets?" is one of the most common questions we get — usually followed by "or do we need something more powerful?"
 For most small and mid-sized businesses, the honest answer is simpler than the sales pitches suggest.